Shuaybh97/QA-DFESW7-FINAL-PROJECT/README.md

 ### Possible improvements for future revisions of the project.

-- Building a CI/CD pipeline
+- Building a CD pipeline
 - Creating a frond end for the application
 - Running the Docker container on the cloud